 While such rhetoric might be expected from Democratic Party leaders, especially during an election year, there is no substantive rebuttal from the other side.
 Quite the contrary, as John McCain’s interview with the New York Times makes clear.

 “I’m a Teddy Roosevelt Republican.
 Teddy Roosevelt was the first one that took on the big trusts, first time we began to have regulatory agencies.
 He said, unfettered capitalism leads to corruption.
 I’ve always agreed with that.”

-The real substance of the Great Lie, though, is based upon the characterization of the American economy in any recent decade as “capitalism.”
+The real substance of the Great Lie is the characterization of the American economy in any recent decade as “capitalism.”
 It isn’t.
-In fact, even our government and media establishment acknowledge that the U.S. economy is a “mixed economy,” supposedly combining the benefits of free market capitalism with the benefits of socialist central planning.
-The Lie says that it has been too much “unfettered capitalism” that has caused the problems that we are presently experiencing, rather than too much socialist central planning.
-How can it be determined which aspect of our economy is to blame?
+Even our government and media establishments acknowledge we have a “mixed economy,” supposedly combining the benefits of free market capitalism with socialist central planning and redistribution.
+The Lie says that it has been too much “unfettered capitalism” that has caused our current crisis, rather than too much socialist central planning.
+How can we know which is to blame?

-In reality, there can be no such thing as a “mixed economy.”
-What we are really witnessing is the inevitable failure of that idea.
-It is doomed from the start, because the moment that ANY central planning is introduced, capitalism ceases to exist entirely.
-Once government control is introduced anywhere, it must eventually be introduced everywhere, resulting in all of the destructive consequences associated with the failures of socialism throughout history.
-The truth of the matter is that there is no “capitalism” in our mixed economy at all.
+It’s a false dilemma.
+In reality, there is no such thing as a mixed economy.”
+We are witnessing the inevitable failure of that idea.
+It is doomed from the start, because the moment any central planning is introduced, capitalism ceases to exist.
+Once government intervention is introduced anywhere, it must eventually be introduced everywhere, resulting in all of the failures of socialism throughout history.

 The proof?
 Let us consider what capitalism is, and whether its definition applies to the U.S. economy.
 Merriam-Webster defines capitalism as,